JumboCode/village-food-hub/README.md

 ## PR Description Template (Please don't edit this!
 Copy-paste the template into the PR Description)
 Title: Brief description

-Names: Ella, Charlie
+Names:

-Date: 10/29/2024
+Date:

-How long did this ticket take you? ~ 2 hours
+How long did this ticket take you?

-Description: Added schema and CRUD functions for inventory.
+Description:

 Testing (before and after screenshots):
-- We tested all 4 CRUD functions, see inventoryTests.ts for specifics

-Takeaways: Learned how to use prisma CRUD functions.
-Learned a cool shortcut for setting object data fields.
+Takeaways:

 ## Git Do's and Don'ts
 *DON'T